 Does our business need to comply?

-Regardless of where you are based and where you process personal data, if you process personal data of European or UK citizens, you are likely to be subject to European data protection laws, including the General Data Protection Regulation (GDPR).
-You may also be under a contractual obligation to comply with EU data protection laws in your agreements with other companies and vendors.
-This means that even non-EU businesses must comply with EU data protection law.
+Regardless of where you are based and where you process personal data, if you process personal data of European or UK citizens, you are likely to be subject to European and UK data protection laws, including the EU’s General Data Protection Regulation (GDPR) and the UK’s General Data Protection Regulation (UK GDPR).
+You may also be under a contractual obligation to comply with EU and UK data protection laws in your agreements with other companies and vendors.
+This means that even non-EU businesses must comply with EU and UK data protection law.

-The Six Key Principles of European Data Protection Laws
+The Six Key Principles of EU and UK Data Protection Laws

 - processed lawfully, fairly and in a transparent manner;